 Bearing was incorporated on January 13, 2011 as 0900353 B.C.
 LTD, a wholly owned subsidiary of Valley High Ventures Ltd. ("Valley High").
 On March 25, 2011, Levon Resources Ltd. ("Levon") acquired Valley High, the predecessor corporation to the Company, by way of a court-approved plan of arrangement (the "Arrangement"), at which time Bearing began operating as a standalone entity.

-Bearing shares commenced trading on the TSX Venture Exchange on June 10, 2011.
-The current Board of Directors is comprised of three Independent Directors (Kirk Shaw; Amar Balaggan and Eduard Epshtein).
+Bearing began operations on March 26, 2011 and commenced trading on the TSX Venture Exchange on June 10, 2011.
+The Board of Directors is comprised of three Independent Directors (Kirk Shaw; Amar Balaggan and Eduard Epshtein).